pedscoffee/PhysicianPromptEngineering/prompt-generator.md

 <div style="margin-bottom: 20px;">
                 <h3 style="color: #333; font-size: 1.1em; margin-bottom: 10px;">2.
 Add Few-Shot Examples</h3>
                 <p>Find the "Few-Shot Examples" section in the generated prompt.
 Add 2-3 of your actual A/P notes that match your desired output format.
-These examples are crucial—they teach Claude your exact style, tone, clinical reasoning pattern, and formatting preferences far better than any rule can.</p>
+These examples are crucial—they teach the LLM Editor your exact style, tone, clinical reasoning pattern, and formatting preferences far better than any rule can.</p>
-                <p style="margin-top: 10px; color: #666;"><strong>Tip:</strong> Choose examples from different clinical scenarios to show Claude the diversity of your style.</p>
+                <p style="margin-top: 10px; color: #666;"><strong>Tip:</strong> Choose examples from different clinical scenarios to show the LLM the diversity of your style.</p>
             </div>

  <div style="margin-bottom: 20px;">
                 <h3 style="color: #333; font-size: 1.1em; margin-bottom: 10px;">3.
 Test and Refine</h3>
-                <p>Once you've added your boilerplate and examples, test your prompt with Claude.
+                <p>Once you've added your boilerplate and examples, test your prompt with your LLM.
 Make adjustments to the formatting rules or custom rules as needed until the output matches your expectations.</p>
             </div>

  <div style="background: #e3f2fd; padding: 15px; border-left: 4px solid #2a7ae2; border-radius: 4px; margin-top: 20px;">